 Let’s face it, each kid has their own needs.
-Since I’m taking the kids skiing by myself, I can’t lose a kid at a mega-huge resort.
+Since I’m taking three kids skiing by myself, I can’t lose a kid at a mega-huge resort.

 What’s a Mom to do?
 Surrender and stay home?

 Since their resort is one of the smallest, I could watch all my kids at the same time.
-Even when they were doing different things.
-It took me no time to round them up for a break and they couldn’t tell me they didn’t see me.
+Even when they’re doing different things.
+And it took me no time to round them up for a break and they couldn’t tell me they didn’t see me.

 I need a low resort.

-With Granlibakken’s elevation at 6,350 feet, it’s the best resort for people who have problems at higher elevations, especially kids.
-It’s important to let your body adjust for the first few days to prevent headaches and nausea.
+Granlibakken’s elevation is 6,350 feet.
+It’s the one of the lowest resorts in Lake Tahoe.
+A must for people who have problems at higher elevations, especially kids.
+Though remember to let your body adjust for the first few days to prevent headaches and nausea.

-My 11-year-old gets sick over 9,000 feet so I have find resorts that are at lower elevations.
-The carful of kids can’t ski in some states since the resorts are too high, like Colorado.
+My 11-year-old gets sick over 9,000 feet so I need a resort at a lower elevation.
+The carful of kids can’t ski in some states since all resorts are too high, like Colorado.